ubccr/treat/README.rst

 two user provided template sequences: fully edited and pre-edited.
 The fully edited template represents a mature edited mRNA transcript (completely precisely edited mRNA).
 The pre-edited template represents the sequence that will be edited in the mature RNA.
-TREAT accepts in put sequences in FASTA format.
+TREAT accepts input sequences in FASTA format.
 For example::

   # simple-templates.fa